punithyc/Data-analysis-using-sql-on-youtube-dataset/README.md

 select country,subscribers,youtuber from cte where rn<=5

-9. find top youtubers for each country who uploaded more videos
+9.find top youtubers for each country who uploaded more videos

 with cte as (select country,youtuber,uploads,dense_rank() over(partition by country order by uploads desc) as rn from youtube_data_2023) select country,youtuber,uploads from cte